duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 See also: In the US, there are two types of chemical warfare agents: stockpiled and non stockpiled.

-See also:"In 1996, it was mandated that all stockpiles of lethal chemical agents must be destroyed.

-See also: In 1997, the US ratified Chemical Weapons Convention Treaty and agreed to destory any remaining stockpiles of chemical warfare agents to no later than April 29, 2012" (CDC).

 See also: There has been much debate if autonomous weapons should be treated like chemical weapons?
 Should they also be prohibited from use and fully destroyed?

 <!-- https://www.cdc.gov/nceh/demil/history.htm -->